xIBBAx/COGITATE_ASSESSMENT/README.md

 # COGITATE_ASSESSMENTS_TASK_1_2_3_4

-Data Science Assignment for Cogitate Technology Solutions This repository contains the completed tasks for a data science assignment given by Cogitate Company.
+Data Science Assignment for Cogitate Technology Solutions This repository contains the completed tasks for a data science assignment given by Cogitate.
 The tasks involved working with SQL databases to manipulate and query data.

 Tasks Overview
 Student-Friend Salary Comparison